maflcko/b-c-gui-translations-review/reviews/mi.md

         <translation>Whakamātau i te wharepukapuka...</translation>

 YES
-The translation of "wallet(s)" as "wharepukapuka" is incorrect; "wharepukapuka" means "library" in Māori, not "wallet".
-The ellipsis should also be the same character as in the source (using … instead of ...), unless the Māori language conventionally uses three dots.

-A more appropriate Māori translation for "wallet" (in the context of digital or Bitcoin wallets) is "pūkau" or "pūkete" (which means "account", and is sometimes used in technical contexts), but Māori does not have a fully established term for "wallet" in cryptocurrency.
-For now, "pūkete" is often used.
+The translation uses "wharepukapuka", which means "library" in Māori, instead of the correct term for "wallet", which would be "pūkete" or "pūtea".
+Also, "whakamātau" means "to test"—a better term would be "whakamana" (to verify), or simply "E whakamana ana i te/ngā pūkete...".
+The ellipsis should match the original: (…) not three periods (...), and Māori prefers single ellipsis, matching the source.

 Correct translation:
-Whakamātau ana i ngā pūkete…
+E whakamana ana i te/ngā pūkete…
 ```

 ```
         <source>Wallet needed to be rewritten: restart %s to complete</source>
         <translation>Me whakakore i te whare moni: whakamatau i te %s hei whakakore i te whakamutunga</translation>

 YES
-The translation is inaccurate.
-The original means that the wallet must be rewritten and instructs to restart the application (%s) to complete the process.
-The translation instead uses "Me whakakore" (must cancel/delete) and mentions "whakamatau" (try) and repeats "whakakore" (cancel) with "whakamutunga" (end/finish), which distorts the meaning.

-A correct translation would be:
+The translation is problematic.

+Issues:
+- The phrase "Me whakakore i te whare moni" translates to "The wallet needs to be deleted," which is not the meaning in the English source.
+"Rewritten" means to recreate or rewrite, not delete.
+- "Hei whakakore i te whakamutunga" means "to delete the end," which does not match "to complete."
+- The translation does not correctly convey the instruction to restart %s to complete the rewriting process.
+- The format specifier "%s" is present and correctly placed, but the surrounding sentence is inaccurate.

+Correct translation:
-Me tuhi anō i te pūkete: tīmata anō i te %s kia oti ai
+Me tuhituhi anō te pūkete: tīmataria anō te %s hei whakaoti

-This maintains the instruction to rewrite the wallet and restart the application to finish.
+This conveys that the wallet needs to be rewritten, and restarting %s is required to complete the process.
 ```
 </details>

+Number of issues: 46.